SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 ## Example 3

 This makes the comment macro an excellent tool for documenting code usage, whilst still allowing the execution of the expressions in the body.
 You will often find it at the bottom of a namespace detailing how to use the namespace.
+Any breaking changes in the namespace, that is not updated in the comment will be indicated by the code linter or by read failure.

 ```clojure